 MEET MICHAEL

-Michael Warner was born at Saint Joseph Hospital in Tampa to a military family that instilled in him a deep sense of duty, responsibility, and service.
-His father retired from the United States Air Force after serving at MacDill Air Force Base, and his mother worked as a nurse.
-Growing up with those values, Michael learned early that strong communities are built when people look out for one another.
+Michael Warner was born to a military family at Saint Joseph Hospital in Tampa.
+His father retired from the United States Air Force after serving at MacDill Air Force Base and his mother is a nurse.

 Two men posing in a restaurant, one sitting and wearing glasses and a plaid shirt, the other standing with his hand on the seated man's shoulder, smiling, inside a casual dining setting.